Every few weeks, someone emails me asking for the best short-term investment.

 Earn bonuses at banks running huge sign-up promotions.
-Banks are competing heavily for business, including giving you a few hundred bucks to deposit some money, set up a direct deposit, and wait.
+Banks are competing for business and that includes giving you a few hundred bucks to open an account.
+In most cases, you deposit some money, set up a direct deposit, and wait for the cash.

 You have to keep an eye on the minimum deposit amount (often to avoid a maintenance fee) and other requirements but the money is out there just for the taking.

-If your #1 bank isn't online, you're giving up easy money.
-Online banks have solved nearly every banking situation for their customers.
-With large ATM networks, or ATM surcharge refunds, powerful smartphone apps including remote check deposit, and responsive online customer service – there really is no reason you don't have an account.
+If your #1 bank isn’t online, you’re giving up easy money.
+Online banks have solved every banking situation for their customers.
+With large ATM networks, or ATM surcharge refunds, powerful smartphone apps including remote check deposit, and responsive online customer service – there is no reason you shouldn’t have an account.